syn-namon/visualization/02_activities/assignments/assignment_3.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
+    '''
+    I have used Python and Tableau Public
+    '''
     > Who is your intended audience?
+    '''
+    My intended audience is a leadership of the Police of Toronto, who has right to change budget for different police departments in terms to reduce amount of crimes.
+    '''
     > What information or message are you trying to convey with your visualization?
+    '''
+    I have a few messages to vocalize:
+    1. The geography of the high rate of crimes in total for the last 11 years with detilizing top 10 areas.
+    2. The trean of different reported type of crimes over 11 years for top 3 areas with high volume of crimes.
+    Each data is showen in raw nambers (counts) and as rate of each type of crime per 100,000 population pear each year.
+    '''
     > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?
+    I can considered the following aspects:
+    1. Aesthetic - to make my visualization nice to look at.
+It has clean and nice style, white grid for the background, different colors which are great for differentiation for eather colorblind and non-colorblind people.
+I have also rotated x-axis labels for readability and increased font sizes in the figure title for better readability.
+    2. Substantiveness - to make sure my visualization presents the accurate data.
+The visualization has different scale to present clear visual of data in each cases.
+    3. Perception - to make sure the visualuzation's message is clear for understanding.
+Each visualization has titles, subtitles, labels for x and y axis and legend.
+    '''
     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+    '''
+    1. I created all visualizations using fully code-driven libraries from seaborn and matplotlib in Python.
+That means each chart can be regenerated the same way from the script without any manual edits.
+    2. I also used Pandas library from Python to process and reshap the dataset.
+Which means all filtering, grouping, and formatting steps were processed in code avoiding any manual work and can be reproduced by anyone else using this code.
+    3. I have also commented all essential steps for the future reproducability both by someone else and me
+    '''
     > How did you ensure that your data visualization is accessible?

     > Who are the individuals and communities who might be impacted by your visualization?